alan-turing-institute/xpandas/README.md

 Performs bag-of-features transformer for strings of any categorical data

-There is also a special transformer called `PipeLineChain`.
-This transformer can chain multiple transformers and `scikit-learn` predictor into a single pipeline.
+XPandas also allows for pipelining, via the `PipeLineChain` transformer, which can chain multiple transformers and `scikit-learn` predictor into a single pipeline.
 `PipeLineChain` is based on `scikit-learn` [Pipeline](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn.pipeline.Pipeline).